SEA SCOUTS IN MAINE

 Adult Volunteers for the chartered organization:

-New members, groups and their families are welcome to form ships.
+New members, groups and their families are welcome to join us or to start their own groups.

-For assistance or more information please contact us at scouts@sailingshipsmaine.org
+For assistance or more information please contact scouts@sailingshipsmaine.org

 The mission of Sailing Ships Maine is to encourage character building of youth through sail training, support education under sail and promote sail training to the public in Maine.
 Sailing Ships Maine is a project of Sailing Ships Portland, a 501(c)3.